Drop a course

 If you want to drop a course, you can't just stop attending classes—you'll need to officially drop it.
 Otherwise, you will receive an F or Incomplete (INC), which counts as 0 in your GPA.

-If you need help deciding whether or not to drop or withdraw, or you encounter a registration error/require an exception, here's where to go for advising.
+If you need help deciding whether or not to drop or withdraw, or you encounter a registration error or require an exception/waiver, here's where to go for advising.

 Before you drop a course, consider these questions: